InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/formulas/BondingSurface.md

 ### Unit Availability (Capital Available)

 The unit availability describes the amount of value stored in the network at any given point in time.
-In the bonding surface formular the unit availability is described by the capital available value.
+In the quadratic price Formular the unit availability is described by the capital available value.

 ### Unit Requirements (Capital Required)

 The Unit Requirements describe the amount of value that is needed to operate the protocol according to market size and conditions, the regulatory requirements, as well as the chosen risk.
-In the bonding surface formular the unit requirements is described by the capital required value.
+In the quadratic price Formular the unit requirements is described by the capital required value.

 ### Price per Unit

 The price per unit is calculated by the formular with the capital available and capital required values and represents the amount of a different unit that is needed to buy one unit that is stored in the capital available value.

 **Example**: Token B is representing the unit that capital available and capital required is using.
-A User has token B. The user wants to buy token A. The price of Token A relativ to Token B is calculated via the bonding surface formular.
+A User has token B. The user wants to buy token A. The price of Token A relativ to Token B is calculated via the quadratic price Formular.

 ### Collateral Token